Equivariant Neural Networks for General Linear Symmetries on Lie Algebras: Drone Experiment Details

 \paragraph{Dataset and Optimization.} We partition the dataset using a standard 80:10:10 train/validation/test split.
 All models are trained on identical splits to ensure fair comparison.
 Models are optimized using the AdamW optimizer with a ReduceLROnPlateau learning rate scheduler based on validation loss.

-\paragraph{Evaluation Metrics.} We report the following pose-regression metrics over the test set: \begin{itemize} \item \textbf{Absolute Trajectory Error (ATE):} The root-mean-square error between the ground-truth and predicted 3D positions over the entire trajectory, measured in meters.
+\paragraph{Evaluation Metrics.} We report the following pose-regression metrics over the test set: \begin{itemize} \item \textbf{Absolute Trajectory Error (ATE):} The root-mean-square error (RMSE) between the ground-truth positions $p_k$ and predicted 3D positions $\hat{p}_k$ over the entire trajectory, calculated as $\sqrt{\frac{1}{N}\sum_{k=1}^N \|\hat{p}_k - p_k\|^2}$, measured in meters.

-\item \textbf{ATE\(_\%\):} The ATE normalized by the total trajectory length and expressed as a percentage ($100 \times \text{ATE} / \text{length}$).
+\item \textbf{ATE\(_\%\):} The ATE normalized by the total trajectory length $L$, expressed as a percentage ($100 \times \text{ATE} / L$).
 This metric provides a scale-invariant measure of error, which is crucial for fairly comparing performance across our aggressive flight trajectories of varying lengths.